 Simone began her career in 1981 at Ogilvy & Mather‘s Chicago based advertising agency.
 While there she worked on numerous campaigns and accounts including Sears, NutraSweet, Pepsi, and Illinois Tourism.
 She left the agency in 1991 in order to learn more about computer generated production and design.

-Visit my blog for help with design and suggestions for advertising that works.
+Visit Simone’s blog for help with design and suggestions for advertising that works.